FredHutch/microbial-rnaseq/README.md

 Shigella_sonnei_53G,ref_genomes/GCF_000283715.1_ASM28371v1_genomic.fna.gz,ref_genomes/GCF_000283715.1_ASM28371v1_genomic.gff.gz
 ```

+These reference genomes can be concatenated and indexed using the `build_database.nf` workflow.

 #### Host Genome

 In addition, you must specify a host genome (e.g. human) which will be used to
 subtract data which shouldn't be aligned against bacteria.

+This action is also performed with the `build_database.nf` workflow.

 ### Output files